 Large case 94-Series alternators are designed to provide 165 or 210 amps at 12 volts, or 140 amps at 24 volts.
-Mounting is a 2" single-foot Delco-style mount for 94-series, and Dual Foot w/3.15 for the 94LY-series.
+Mounting is a 2" single-foot Delco-style mount.
 Alternators in the 94-Series feature isolated ground terminals, external regulation and 12-pole stator output.

-- 1. Positive Output Terminal Must be connected via properly-sized cable to the battery or batteries being charged.
+- Positive Output Terminal Must be connected via properlysized cable to the battery or batteries being charged.
 Cable size is determined by alternator output and length of cable run.
-See Page 3 for wiring size chart. - 2.
-Negative Terminal (Ground) Must be connected to system ground via properly sized cable.
+See Page 3 for wiring size chart. - Negative Terminal (Ground) Must be connected to system ground via properly sized cable.
 Cable size is determined by alternator output and length of cable run.
 See Page 3 for wiring size chart. - 3.
 Stator Output Unrectified source of AC voltage which can be used as a signal for an electric tachometer.
 In 12-volt systems, stator terminal will connect to WHITE wire.
 In 24-volt systems, the Stator Wire will connect to the ORANGE wire in the regulator wiring harness. - 4.
-External Field Wire (BLUE) Connects to external voltage regulator via wiring harness. - Temp Sensor (Not Shown) There is a tapped hole on the side of the rear casing for the (Optional) MC-TS-A sensor.
-Do not bend the heat shrink or ring terminal
+External Field Wire (BLUE) Connects to external voltage regulator via wiring harness.